 The Picayune Rancheria, near Fresno, eliminated almost 50% of their tribe.
 Pechanga at about 25%.
-The Redding Rancheria even terminated the family of their FIRST Tribal Chairman, Robert Foreman.
+Redding Rancheria even terminated the family of their FIRST Tribal Chairman after restoration, Robert Foreman.

 We've taken an article from Genocide Watch that details the stages of genocide and used them to illustrate what went on at the Pechanga Reservation in Temecula California, the tribe is led by Mark Macarro.
 There is an urgent need for the enforcement of the Indian Civil Rights Act.

 Please check out the links as the provide additional information.

 From GenocideWatch.org: Genocide is a process that develops in eight stages that are predictable but not inexorable (unalterable).
 At each stage, preventive measures can stop it.
 The process is not linear.
 Logically, later stages must be preceded by earlier stages.
 But all stages continue to operate throughout the process.